coyove/s2db/readme.md

 # Commands
 Refer to COMMANDS.txt.

-# Weak Cache
-Read commands like `ZRANGE` or `ZSCORE` will store results in a weak cache.
-These cached values will not be returned to clients unless they append `WEAK sec` to commands, e.g.: `ZRANGE key start end WEAK 30` means returning cached results of this command if it was just cached in less than 30 seconds.

 # Web Console
 Web console can be accessed at the same address as flag `-l` identified, e.g.: `http://127.0.0.1:6379` and `http://127.0.0.1:6379/debug/pprof/`.